Qi2212/DCI/README.md

 # Access Request
-This repository is private.
-If you'd like access to the data, please send an email to [xiashuqi1124@gamil.com] with the subject "Request for Data(DCI) Access."
-I will review the request and grant access accordingly.
-👀The email must include your GitHub username or email address to grant access to the data.
+For ethical reasons, our data will be conditionally made public after public ethical review.
+If you need to obtain the dataset for research, please send an email to: xiashuqi1124@gmail.com, with the subject of the email: Request for DCI data.
+Please state the purpose of obtaining the data in the body of the email.👀